Skip to Main Content

 To view saved passwords in Mozilla Firefox, first click on the menu option in the right-hand corner.
 From there, click Passwords.
 Your saved passwords will show up along the left-hand side of the screen.
 There is also a search bar along the top of the page.
 One quick way to find SEAL passwords is to search by Southeastern’s domain name – senylrc.org.
 Once you locate a password, options to remove or edit the login will be visible along the top of the screen.

 To find your login information in chrome, click the three dots on the far right-hand side to access your menu.
-From there, click settings.
-Locate and select the option for passwords under the autofill section.
+Select the option passwords and autofill.
+From there, select Google Password Manager.
 This will open a list of your saved passwords.
 There is also a search bar along the top of the page which can be used to locate a specific login.
 You can remove a saved login by clicking on the three vertical dots and selecting “remove”.

 Lastly, to find your saved passwords in Microsoft Edge, first click the three dots on the far-right hand side of the page.
 From there, choose the settings option.
 Clicking this will open a user profile.
 You can select the option passwords to view saved login information.
 Similarly to the other browsers, you can search for a particular login here along the top of the page.
 To remove a specific login, click on the three horizontal dots and select “delete” from the drop-down menu.

 If you have forgotten your username, or the email affiliated with your account, you can contact Southeastern and we will provide that information to you.
-If you forget your password information, you can reset it using your email address or username.
+If you forget your password, you can reset it using your email address or username.
 On the SEAL homepage, hit Staff login.
-Click the option Request New Password and type in your email or username.
+Click the option Reset Your Password and type in your email or username.
 You will receive a link via email that will let you log in and reset it.

 If your library is ever unable to fill SEAL requests, you can suspend your account temporarily.
-To do so, head to My Account and click the option Library Lending Profile.
+To do so, head to User Profile and click the option Library Profile under the Edit Profiles tab on the left-hand side of the screen.
 In this window, there will be an option to suspend your library's lending status.
 You should change your status to "yes", indicating you want to stop receiving ILL requests.
-This action will remove your library as an option in the drop-down menu at the request screen.
+This action will remove your library as an option at the request screen.
 You can set a date for the suspension to end, and your account will automatically become active again.
 If you don't indicate a re-start date, you will automatically become active again after a week.

 In the summer of 2020, categories were added to the search screen.
 SEAL acts as both a regional discovery tool (similar to Worldcat) and the catalog for inter-library loan.
 This drop-down menu allows you to choose the way you want to interact with the catalog.
 If you would like to search all libraries in SEAL – including those that do not participate in inter-library loan -- you can select “all” from the menu.
 The other options allow you to search all lenders, or particular library types such as academic, public, and school.
 The default search is set to “All Lenders”.